ivh/PyReduce/README.md

 Installation
 ------------
-PyReduce can be installed using pip using the following command.
+PyReduce can be installed using pip using the following command: ``pip install pyreduce-astro``

->>> pip install pyreduce-astro